Woodlawn, Carroll County, Virginia

 Woodlawn is a census-designated place (CDP) in Carroll County, Virginia, United States.
-The population was 2,343 at the 2010 census.
-Woodlawn is musically notable as the home of Heritage Shoppe and Heritage Records, a store and record label owned by Bobby Patterson, a musician from a regionally important family of performers.
-Heritage Records specializes in local musicians, and also releases recordings from the Old Fiddlers' Convention in Galax, Virginia.
+The population was 2,045 at the 2020 census.

 History

-The area of present-day Woodlawn, located in Virginia's Blue Ridge Mountains, began as a land grant to James Wood of Frederick County, Virginia in 1756.
+The area of present-day Woodlawn, located in Virginia's Blue Ridge Mountains, began as a land grant to James Wood of Frederick County in 1756.
 His son, James Wood, served as governor of Virginia from 1796 to 1799.
-The Treaty of Lochaber, between British representative John Stuart and the Cherokee, made the land available for settlement about 1770.
-The original James Wood bequeathed the land to his wife Mary who bequeathed it to her grandsons.
+The Treaty of Lochaber, between British representative John Stuart and the Cherokee, made the land available for settlement circa 1770.
+The original James Wood bequeathed the land to his wife Mary, who bequeathed it to her grandsons.
 It is thought that none of the Wood family ever lived in Woodlawn.

 Geography

 Woodlawn is located at 36°43′58″N 80°48′7″W (36.732719, −80.801934).